 Based on the principal use of each property, Council rates properties in six different land use categories.
 The key components of the rating model for 2023-24 are:

-- management, CWMS and water service charges: - No change to the fixed charge of - Compared to 2022-23, total rate contribution by ratepayers in the residential land use category to decrease by 1.6% while primary production will increase by 2.3%, with all other land use categories to remain almost unchanged; - Adjustments to the 2022-23 differential rates to accommodate the variances in capital values to
+- To raise \$22.49m in total general rates (before rebates and remissions) excluding the Landscape levy, waste management, CWMS and water service charges; - No change to the fixed charge of \$410; - Compared to 2022-23, total rate contribution by ratepayers in the residential land use category to decrease by 1.6% while primary production will increase by 2.3%, with all other land use categories to remain almost unchanged; - Adjustments to the 2022-23 differential rates to accommodate the variances in capital values to ensure the required amount of general rate revenue is raised;

-- ensure the required amount of general rate revenue is raised; - While rate increases for individual differing capital values, compared 2022-2023 properties can expect to pay week) per assessment, primary production an extra \$474 (\$9.11/ week) per assessment, vacant land an extra \$30 (58 cents/week) per assessment and other land use an extra \$15 (30 cents/week) per assessment.
-Commercial and industrial properties are likely to see either a very small increase or a decrease per assessment; - Differential rate of 0.265806259 cents in the dollar (4.3% less than 2022-23) for residential, - Differential rate of 0.12010888 cents in the dollar (2.0% less than 2022-23) for primary production; - 14,150 total rateable assessments of which 12,030 pay the fixed - Government Act 1999) totalling been provided for in the 2023-24
+- While rate increases for individual ratepayers will vary due to differing capital values, compared 2022-2023 residential properties can expect to pay on average an extra \$93 (\$1.79/ week) per assessment, primary production an extra \$472 (\$9.08/ week) per assessment, vacant land an \$10 less (9 cents/week) per assessment and other land use an extra \$175 (\$3.37/week) per assessment.
+Commercial and industrial properties are likely to see either a very small increase or a decrease per assessment: - Differential rate of 0.263238 cents in the dollar (5% less than 2022-23) for residential, commercial, industrial, vacant land and other land use categories; - Differential rate of 0.120004 cents in the dollar (2.1% less than 2022-23) for primary production; - 14,181 total rateable assessments of which 12,053 pay the fixed charge. - Mandatory and discretionary rebates for general rates (as specified in the Local Government Act 1999) totalling approximately \$0.15m have been provided for in the 2023-24 budget.